wholder/Cheetah3DParser/README.md

 ```
 Array objects, in turn, can contain zero or more values where each value can be a Dictionary, an Array, or one of the value types.

-Cheetah3DParser enumerates this heirarchical structure as an indented series of lines.
+Cheetah3DParser enumerates this hierarchical structure as an indented series of lines.
 The following shows how the beginning of a typical `.jas` files is displayed Cheetah3DParser:
 ```
 Render Array (2 items)
  Render[0] Dictionary (47 items)